bobertoyin/mbta-rs/README.md

 > Opinionated?
 In what way is this crate "opinionated"?

-The models that are returned from the client are "opinionated" due to the highly dynamic nature of the MBTA's V3 API: there are a plethora of query parameters that can change the number of fields per JSON object and even mix-and-match different model schemas!
-This crate opts to lock down any interface to these query params in favor of keeping a few that don't affect the return schema (currently page limits and page offsets) and decides what information is relevant to return.
-It is then up to the user to implement the remaining query parameter features, e.g. filtering the results or building the relationships between models yourself.
-TLDR; this crate defines all of the relevant data model fields, no more and no less.
+The models that are returned from the client are "opinionated" in that the fields that are to be returned are declared upfront, along with defining a subset of query parameters that are allowed for each endpoint.

 ### Built With